saleha17814/saleha17814/README.md

-👋 Hi, I’m @saleha17814
-👀 I’m interested in UI/UX Design, Web Development, and Artificial Intelligence.
-🌱 I’m currently learning advanced UI/UX principles and mobile app interface design.
-💞️ I’m looking to collaborate on design projects, open-source contributions, and innovative tech solutions.
-📫 How to reach me: salehaaamin17@gmail.com
-😄 Pronouns: She/Her
-⚡ Fun fact: I can blend creativity with code to create stunning user experiences!
+👋 Hi, I’m Saleha (@saleha17814), a passionate UI/UX Designer and Web Developer with a strong interest in creating user-centered digital experiences.
+My journey in tech has been fueled by a blend of creativity and technical expertise, allowing me to craft intuitive and visually appealing interfaces.
+I’m particularly interested in User Experience & Interface Design, where I focus on designing seamless and accessible interfaces that prioritize user satisfaction.
+Additionally, I’m dedicated to Web Development, building responsive and dynamic websites, and exploring the potential of Artificial Intelligence in enhancing user interactions and solving complex problems.

+Currently, I’m diving deeper into mobile app interface design and advanced UI/UX principles, aiming to create designs that not only look good but also deliver exceptional usability.
+I’m always excited to collaborate on design projects, whether it’s a website, mobile app, or a branding project, and I’m eager to contribute to open-source projects that focus on improving user experience and accessibility.
+I love working on innovative tech solutions that push the boundaries of technology and design.

+You can reach me at salehaaamin17@gmail.com for collaboration opportunities or to connect and chat about design and tech!
+My pronouns are She/Her, and a fun fact about me is that I have a knack for blending creativity with code, turning complex ideas into beautiful, functional designs.
+When I’m not designing, you can find me exploring new tech trends or diving into a good book!